cloudnative-pg/cnpg-i-hello-world/doc/development.md

 ### Startup Command

-The plugin runs in itw own pod, and its main command is implemented in the `main.go` file.
+The plugin runs in its own pod, and its main command is implemented in the `main.go` file.

 This function uses the plugin helper library to create a GRPC server and manage